jackalope/jackalope/tests/README.md

 Until this happens, you can use the class JackrabbitFixtureLoader found in inc/JackrabbitFixtureLoader.php to import fixtures in the JCR XML formats.
 It relies on jack.jar.
-The class can be plugged in Symfony2 autoload mechanism through autoload.php, which can be used to feed a MapFileClassLoader istance.
+The class can be plugged in Symfony2 autoload mechanism through autoload.php, which can be used to feed a MapFileClassLoader instance.
 E.g:

     $phpcr_loader = new MapFileClassLoader(
         __DIR__.'/../vendor/doctrine-phpcr-odm/lib/vendor/jackalope/inc/JackrabbitFixtureLoader.php'
     );
     $phpcr_loader->register();